pravasna/devopsclass3.1/SECURITY.md

-This is to satisfy the "Security Policy" rule.
+This is to satisfy the Security Policy rule.